Election Administration: Involve Stakeholders

 Identify the opinion leaders, well-respected colleagues or members who are trusted and whose opinions are valued.
 These people are able to motivate voters and should be included in the organization of your election.
 If an event or meeting is organized or announced by well-connected people, it increases the chance of a high turnout.

 Talk to the people you have in mind during the election preparations.
 You can meet them individually, call them or have a group meeting involving other colleagues.
-Explain the details about the upcoming election and election administration process and ask if they would be available to act as an election ambassador.Request a quote >
+Explain the details about the upcoming election and election administration process and ask if they would be available to act as an election ambassador.Start now >

 Integrate stakeholders and take them seriously